ChristopherBurg/dinosaur-os/README.md

 I pull out gnome-tweaks since I don't use any of its features.
 I also remove many of the gnome-shell-extension packages.
 I install my extensions in user space via the Extension Manager flatpak.

-I remove ublue-brew because I found brew janky when I ran macOS and haven't seen anything to change my feelings since then.
-There are better options on Linux.

 # Other Changes

 I hide the Discourse and Documentation launch icons.
 I don't use these so they're unwanted clutter in my launcher.
 I also hide the System Updater.
 It opens a terminal and runs ujust update and then closes the terminal.
 I don't like that the terminal disappears after completion and I can't open the terminal and type the same command myself.